hds-sandbox/proteomics-sandbox/develop/gettingstarted.md

     3. Lightweight clone feature that optimizes storage requirements when working with datasets.

-Overall, the Clinical Proteomics Sandbox is an excellent resource for biomedical students and non-computational researchers seeking to expand their knowledge and skills in clinical proteomics.
+The Clinical Proteomics Sandbox is an excellent resource for biomedical students and non-computational researchers seeking to expand their knowledge and skills in clinical proteomics.

 ## Future Plans
 The Clinical Proteomics Sandbox is constantly evolving to provide an accessible platform for learning and practicing clinical proteomics data analysis.
 In the future, the sandbox will expand its content to include new modules such as: